themyth92/ng-bootstrap-lightbox/README.md

  angular.module('app', ['ngBootstrapLightbox', 'ngTouch']);
  ```

-You can now swipe left or right on your mobile devices.
+You can now swipe left or right of your image on your mobile devices.

 ##License